simbo1905/cu-final-mssql/meetup.md

 The CDK is a single binary which setups OpenShift within a Virtual Machine.
-The default virtual machine runtime is Virtual Box and the CDK installer will install the correct version if you don't already hav it.
+The default virtual machine runtime is Virtual Box and the CDK installer will install the correct version if you don't already have it.

-Before you can download and use the CDK, you need a *no-cost* Red Hat Enterprise Linux Developer Suite subscription.
+Before you can download and use the CDK, you need a _no_cost_ Red Hat Enterprise Linux Developer Suite subscription.
 This is so that it can register a RHEL7 virtual machine which is what the commercially supported version of OpenShift is supported on.